 Choose a career that focuses on helping people feel better and live healthier lives – at home, at work and in hospitals and other care facilities.

-Coordinate special events and attractions or market travel and tourism services.
-Become a chef or baker, or provide personal services as a barber, esthetician or cosmetologist.
+Manage a restaurant or hotel, become a chef or baker or provide personal services as a barber, esthetician or cosmetologist.

 Learn the computer skills and earn the credentials that tech companies want, from programming and graphics to analytics and cybersecurity.